Super Proton–Antiproton Synchrotron: Antiproton production

-The creation and storage of antiprotons in sufficient numbers were one of the biggest challenges in the construction of the Spp̅S. The production of antiprotons required use of existing CERN infrastructure, such as the Proton Synchrotron (PS) and the Antiproton Accumulator (AA).
+The creation and storage of antiprotons in sufficient numbers was one of the biggest challenges in the construction of the Spp̅S. The production of antiprotons required use of existing CERN infrastructure, such as the Proton Synchrotron (PS) and the Antiproton Accumulator (AA).
 Antiprotons were produced by directing an intense proton beam at a momentum of 26 GeV/c from the PS onto a target for production.
 The emerging burst of antiprotons had a momentum of 3.5 GeV/c, and was magnetically selected and steered into the AA, and stored for many hours.
 The main obstacle was the large dispersion of momenta and angles of the antiprotons emerging from the target.
 The method of reducing the beam dimensions is called stochastic cooling, a method discovered by Simon van der Meer.
-Simply put it is a feedback system based on the fact that all beams are particulate and that therefore, on a microscopic level, the density within a given volume will be subject to statistical fluctuations.
-The aim of discovering W and Z bosons put certain demands on the luminosity of the collider, and the experiment therefore required an antiproton source capable of delivering 3·10^{10} antiprotons each day into a few bunches within the angular and momentum acceptance of the SPS.
+Simply put, it is a feedback system based on the fact that all beams are particulate and that therefore, on a microscopic level, the density within a given volume will be subject to statistical fluctuations.
+The aim of discovering W and Z bosons put certain demands on the luminosity of the collider, and the experiment therefore required an antiproton source capable of delivering 3e10 antiprotons each day into a few bunches within the angular and momentum acceptance of the SPS.
 The accumulation of the antiprotons in the AA could take several days.
-The upgrade of 1986—1988 allowed for a tenfold increase in the stacking rate of the AA.
-A second ring, called the Antiproton Collector (AC) was built around the AA.
+The upgrade of 1986–1988 allowed for a tenfold increase in the stacking rate of the AA.
+A second ring, called the Antiproton Collector (AC), was built around the AA.